 For your final group project, I will ask you to make a digital, interactive map of the history of medicine and public health in Edinburgh.
 The idea is that you will associate certain historical events or actors [epidemics, public health policies, medical discoveries, the lives of individual people - both famous and not] with a specific physical location in the city.
 I will ask you to pin the site to a digital map and include links to images (both from today and in the past, if available) and other archival sources (such as reports, memoirs, newspaper clippings, posters, multimedia, etc).
-For each chosen site, I will ask you to write one essay (1000-1200 words) providing background context and remarking on its historical significance.
+For each chosen site, I will ask you to write a summary (short essay of 400-500 words) providing background context and remarks on its historical significance.

+Each group must complete this task for four sites provided by the professor (the same sites for every group), and then the group must choose four additional sites.
 This is an opportunity to great creative, get out into the city, and put words and images together while also demonstrating core skills in historical research, analysis and writing.